Pernilla August: Directing

 After her directorial debut with the 2005 short film Time Bomb (Blindgångare), August debuted as feature-film director and screenwriter in 2010 with Beyond, starring Noomi Rapace and Ola Rapace.
 The film was selected as the Swedish entry for the Best Foreign Language Film at the 84th Academy Awards and was much awarded at the Swedish Guldbagge Awards, including for Best Director and Best Script.

 In October 2011, August was asked to direct a new Danish drama series, Arvingerne (The Legacy).
 The series premiered on DR on 1 January 2014, and proved to be very successful, winning several awards and selling internationally to over 40 countries.
 It was renewed for two further series, which finished airing in 2017.

 Awards and honours

 At the 1992 Cannes Film Festival August won the award for Best Actress, for her role in Bille August's The Best Intentions.
 For the same film she also won the Best Actress award at the 28th Guldbagge Awards.

 In 2002 she was honoured with the Royal Swedish medal Litteris et Artibus for her artistic work.

 Personal life

 August has been married twice and changed her name both times.
-Her first marriage was in 1982 to Klas Östergren, with whom she has one daughter; the marriage ended in divorce in 1989.
-The second marriage was in 1991 to Bille August, with whom she has two daughters; this marriage also ended in divorce, this time in 1997.
-She has three daughters: Agnes, Asta, and Alba.
+In 1982, she married Klas Östergren, with whom she had one daughter.
+The marriage ended in divorce in 1989.
+Her second marriage, in 1991, was to Bille August, with whom she has two daughters.
+That marriage also ended in divorce, in 1997.
+Her daughters are Agnes, Asta, and Alba.

 She has been known as Pernilla Östergren, Pernilla Wallgren, and Pernilla Wallgren-Östergren.